Editor’s Note: This is an update of an article originally published in 2014 after another particularly wet winter.

 - On porous surfaces, in addition to surface cleaning you need to completely dry the material in order to prevent its reappearance.
 If that can’t be done, you may need to remove the material.

 - Inspect the exterior of your home at ground level.
 If water is collecting there, divert it away from the foundation.

 When it comes to mold remediation, safety first

 If you find mold, you’ll first need to clean the area.
 Make sure to cover your face and hands to minimize exposure.
 It is also important to put a fan in a window and blow air from the room out of the house.
 If a significant area is affected or if you begin to feel “allergy type” symptoms when working around mold, call an expert to clean it out.

-We’ve made a lot of changes to how we build in recent years in order to conserve energy and lessen our carbon footprint.
-Many of the things we’ve done to improve our habitat and increase energy efficiency have unfortunately, also created an ideal environment for mold to thrive.
+We’ve made a lot of changes to how we build in recent years in order to conserve energy and make our homes more efficient.
+Many of the things we’ve done to improve our habitat have unfortunately, also created an ideal environment for mold to thrive.
 The only chance we have to keep mold from becoming a full-time member of our households is to eliminate the presence of water in our dwellings.